rwmyers46/CNN-Species-Identification/README.md

 ## Machine Learning Workstation:

 Microsoft Cognitive Services’ Bing Images API was used to download over 5,000 training images to AWS S3.
-AWS Recognition was used to verify image labels ([see blog post](https://rwmyers46.github.io/verify-labels-rekognition/)), which correctly eliminated 20% of the directory's files.
+AWS Rekognition was used to verify image labels ([see blog post](https://rwmyers46.github.io/verify-labels-rekognition/)), which correctly eliminated 20% of the directory's files.
 All processing was done with an EC2 m8.large GPU on Ubuntu, also supporting Jupiter Labs running my model, which built on Keras with a Tensor Flow backend.
 All visuals were produced with Tableau.

 ![alt text](https://github.com/rwmyers46/CNN-species-identification/blob/master/images/dl-workstation.jpg)